MarcosM12/CGR-Labwork1/README.md

 1.End-to-end VLANs
 2.Local VLANs

+Inter-VLAN routing was used to connect both left and rigth pod to a datacenter and a router (used to simulate an external network)

 All Config files for each of the network devices is provided.
 Project file is also provided.